We put laundry powders and liquids to work on 10 common stains including grass, blood, baby food and chocolate ice cream.

 Overall score breakdown

-Overall score is the average of 10 scores for stain removal:
+Overall score is calculated from the following 10 scores for stain removal:

 We only test in a front-loader machine now.
 Most products are now formulated for both machine types and previous tests have shown a correlation between performance in front and top loaders with front loader performance being better.
 It is fair to assume that if it a product performs well in a front loader it will perform well in a top loader.